 - 1. To enable Enable WPA/WPA2 Wireless Security (enhanced). - 2.
-Next to Cipher Type, select TKIP, AES, or AUTO(TKIP/AES). - 3.
-Next to PSK / EAP, select PSK. - 4.
+Next to Cipher Type, select TKIP, AES, or AUTO. - 3.
+Next to PSK/EAP, select PSK. - 4.
 Next to Network Key, enter a passphrase.
 The key is an alpha-numeric password between 8 and 63 characters long.
-The password can include symbols (!?&) and spaces.
+The password can include symbols (!?\&\) and spaces.
 Make sure you enter this key exactly the same on all other wireless clients. - 5.
 Click Save Settings to save your settings.
-If you are configuring the router with a wireless adapter, you will lose connectivity until you enable WPA, WPA2, or WPA/WPA2 (whichever of the three options you have selected above) on your adapter and enter the same network key as you did on the router.
+If you are configuring the router with a wireless adapter, you will lose connectivity until you enable WPA/WPA2 (whichever of the three options you have selected above) on your adapter and enter the same network key as you did on the router.

-- 1. To enable Enable WPA/WPA2 Wireless Security (enhanced). - 2.
-Next to Cipher Type, select TKIP, AES, or AUTO(TKIP/AES). - 3.
-Next to PSK / EAP, select EAP. - Next to RADIUS Server IP Address enter the IP address of your RADIUS server. - 5.
+- 1. To enable WPA/WPA2 for a RADIUS server, next to Security Mode, selec or Enable WPA/WPA2 Wireless Security (enhanced). - 2.
+Next to Cipher Type, select TKIP, AES, or Auto. - 3.
+Next to PSK/EAP, select EAP. - 4.
+Next to RADIUS Server 1 enter the IP Address of your RADIUS server. - 5.
 Next to Port, enter the port you are using with your RADIUS server.
 1812 is the default port. - 6.
 Next to Shared Secret, enter the security key. - 7.
+If you have a secondary RADIUS server, enter its IP address, port, and secret key. - 8.
 Click Save Settings to save your settings.